 § 32 Emergency Procedure Inevitably, unanticipated problems arise and cause the Sprint Goal to slip out of reach, but waiting until the Sprint Review derails the whole Sprint.
 Therefore, Reevaluate the work plan mid-Sprint and escalate the solution with a pre-defined procedure.

-§ 33 Illegitimus Non Interruptus If various stakeholders and emergent requirements interrupt the team, crippling their progress, then explicitly allot time for interrupts and do not allow the time to be exceeded.
+§ 33 Illegitimus Non Interruptus If various stakeholders and emergent requirements interrupt the team, crippling their progress, then explicitly allot time for interrupts and time box unplanned work to that budget.

 § 34 Scrum of Scrums The Scrum Team working on a single product needs to split into multiple teams.
 Therefore, have representatives of each Development Team meet as a Scrum to coordinate inter-team dependencies and impediments.